yetibot/yetibot.github.io/resources/templates/md/posts/2020-04-27-guide-jira-basics.md

 </div>
 </article>

-You can run this multiple times, and notice the updated timestamp each time it's run.
+We can run this multiple times, and notice the updated timestamp each time it's run.

 ## User search